Coelostoma stultum

-Coelostoma (Holocoelostoma) stultum, is a species of water scavenger beetle widely distributed in Palearctic and Oriental realms from West Pacific towards Indian Ocean, such as China, Taiwan, Andaman Islands, Myanmar, India, Indonesia, Japan, Korea, Malaysia, Mascarene Islands, Nicobar Islands, Oman, Philippines, Saudi Arabia, South Korea, Sri Lanka, Thailand, United Arab Emirates, Oman, and Vietnam.
+Coelostoma stultum is a species of water scavenger beetle widely distributed in Palearctic and Oriental realms from West Pacific towards Indian Ocean, such as China, Taiwan, Andaman Islands, Myanmar, India, Indonesia, Japan, Korea, Malaysia, Mascarene Islands, Nicobar Islands, Oman, Philippines, Saudi Arabia, South Korea, Sri Lanka, Thailand, United Arab Emirates, and Vietnam.

 Description

 Body length is about 4.2 to 5.8 mm.
 Body oval.
 Labrum blackish with yellow edges.
 Front margin of the labrum is emarginate.
 Elytral surface densely punctate.
 Prosternum moderately convex medially.
 Fifth abdominal ventrite is feebly emarginate posteromesally, not carinate.
 It bears a row of stout setae apically.
 Prosternum is not dentate.
 Head, pronotum and elytra consists with similar punctation.
 Median lobe of the aedeagus of male is almost parallel with broadly rounded apex.
 Aedeagus is shorter than parameres.
 Parameres are not sharply pointed whereas mesofemora without pubescence, and glabrous.
 Pronotum coarsely punctate and sparsely covered by short setae.